Pluteus cervinus Fawn Pluteus Shipley Country Park,

 streaks.
 Small groups in grass near broad-leaved trees.
 Fragile

 leaning in the damp weather.
-Awaiting identification
+Not identified

 Old Botanic Garden, University Park, Nottinghamshire (September